seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 widely used, probably because of its significant allusion to the fire.
 The fire simile holds the answer to many questions relating to the ultimate goal.

-The wandering ascetic *Vacchagotta*, as well as many others, accused the Buddha of teaching a doctrine of annihilation: *Sato sattassa ucchedaṁ vināsaṁ vibhavaṁ paññāpeti*.[^fn21] Their accusation was that the Buddha proclaims the annihilation, destruction and non-existence of a being that is existent.
+The wandering ascetic Vacchagotta, as well as many others, accused the Buddha of teaching a doctrine of annihilation: *Sato sattassa ucchedaṁ vināsaṁ vibhavaṁ paññāpeti*.[^fn21] Their accusation was that the Buddha proclaims the annihilation, destruction and non-existence of a being that is existent.
 And the